 Bonding quality from PyraSied

 PyraSied has more than 35 years of experience in fabricating plastics.
 We are mainly specialized in glueing, for example, showcases, cabinets and dust covers with museum quality.
 This means that the bonding is completely seamless and that the edges are perfectly finished.
 Glue residues are no longer visible and due to the glueing, the different sheets appear to be fused together.
 Due to the bonding, the individual parts become one whole.

 It is possible to glue the edges with a mitre joint or butt joint.
 With mitre bonding, the edges are milled by 45 degrees and are fused together by means of UV bonding.
 The glue flows into the edge and no post-fabrications are required.
 Mitre bonding is therefore also cheaper than butt joint bonding.
 Mitre bonding is mainly chosen for display cases, dust covers, cover caps, cash register furniture and cupboards.
-Mitre bonding is the best solution, especially when using transparent material.
+Mitre bonding is the best solution, especially when using a transparent material.

 Another option is butt joint bonding of the material.
 With butt joint glueing, the edges remain straight and they are glued to each other with UV bonding.
 When glueing, the glue runs into the seam.
 After that, it is necessary to mill and polish the material for a clean finish.
 A butt joint is recommended for large, heavy objects made with thick sheets that must be extra strong.
 Some examples are large cupboards, furniture or objects for interior applications.
 Butt joint bonding is the strongest bonding technique there is.

 Another glue specialization that PyraSied can perform is the flat bonding of 2 or more sheets that are glued together.
 With this technique, it is possible to create special colour gradients.
 The colours blend playfully into each other due to the bonding.
 It is also possible to create a beautiful in-depth effect by glueing a thick clear acrylic sheet onto a coloured sheet.